rixx/ramble/ideas.md

 - [ ] Religion vs organised religion, fite
 - [ ] Apologies
-- [ ] not understanding people makes you more angry and more pessimistic, so how about you try
+- [ ] not understanding people makes you more angry and more pessimistic, so how about you try people not understanding you makes them more angry and pessimistic, so make yourself understood People's reasons are valid, even when they are bad
 - [ ] Culture is intricate, and you underestimate your cultural knowledge and your cultural ignorance
 - [ ] Did the church follow corporate community building practices
 - [ ] Hero culture vs Granny Weatherwax